otrv4/otrv4/otrv4.md

 2. Compute
    `t = 0x1 || KDF_2(Bobs_User_Profile) || KDF_2(Alices_User_Profile) || Y || X || B || A || KDF_2(phi)`.
    `phi` is the shared session state as mention on its [section](#shared-session-state).
-3. Verify the `sigma` as defined on
+3. Verify the `sigma` as defined in
    [Ring Signature Authentication](#verification-verifya1-a2-a3-sigma-m).

 An Auth-I is an OTR message encoded as: